aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 5. Open **Tools > Fix ASI676MC purple frames** as a user who can save settings on the Config page.
 6. Discover saved FITS or select a multi-file upload.
-7. If recommended detection settings appear, verify the likely purple files, apply or manually edit only the recommended detection fields, reset the tool, and rerun.
+7. If recommended detection settings appear, compare the likely purple and likely normal previews when available, verify the listed likely purple files, apply or manually edit only the recommended detection fields, reset the tool, and rerun.
 8. Review the file summary, notes, recommended values, and current values.
 9. Download the report if an audit copy is useful.
 10. Apply the result only after it looks credible.